 Risks with Incomplete Analysis With Current Manual Judgment Process

-- Metrics: Manual analysis as indicated earlier can look at key system metrics, but a typical service exhausts 1000+ metrics for a build.
+- Metrics: Manual analysis as indicated earlier can look at crucial system metrics, but a typical service exhausts 1000+ metrics for a build.
 It is humanly impossible to detect deviations and trends to understand the relevance of any metric to your business requirements consistently.

 Such an incomplete analysis leads to the following issues with the release validations:

 The above issues could cause significant business loss.
 A recent example of an improperly approved new version of software with bugs resulted in the grounding of flights of American Airlines for 6 hours or the case of Starbucks losing millions in revenue.
-Clearly, there is a need for a more reliable data-driven approach to ensure consistency and fewer errors to improve safety and ease of diagnostics for Spinnaker minimizing business risk of new builds.
+There is a need for a more reliable data-driven approach to ensure consistency and fewer errors to improve safety and ease of diagnostics for Spinnaker minimizing business risk of new builds.